kublr/demos/demo9-jupyter-pyspark/README.md

     | sed "s|http://0.0.0.0:8888|https://$K8S_DOMAIN|"
 ```

-Open this URL in a web browser.
+Open this URL in a web browser,
-It is a good idea to wait a couple of minutes before opening the Jupyter Notebook for the first time to avoid possible DNS caching issues.
+however wait a few minutes before opening the Jupyter Notebook for the first time to avoid possible DNS-caching issues.

 ## Doing Some Work